 If a tool supports one of the integrators of SolverMethod, it must use the solver method name of above.

 [A tool may support also other integrators.
 Typically, a tool supports at least methods "External" and "ExplicitEuler".
 If a tool does not support the integration method defined in a model, typically a warning message is printed and the method is changed to "External".]

-If the solver method is "External", then the partition associated with this method is integrated by the simulation environment for an interval of length of interval() using a solution method defined in the simulation environment [(for example by having a table of the clocks that are associated with discretized continuous-time partitions and a method selection per clock).
+If the solver method is "External", then the partition associated with this method is integrated by the simulation environment for an interval of length of interval() using a solution method defined in the simulation environment.

+[An example of such a solution method could be to have a table of the clocks that are associated with discretized continuous-time partitions and a method selection per clock.
 In such a case, the solution method might be a variable step solver with step-size control that integrates between two clock ticks.
 The simulation environment might also combine all partitions associated with method "External", as well as all continuous-time partitions, and integrate them together with the solver selected by the simulation environment.]

 If the solver method is not "External", then the partition is integrated using the given method with the step-size interval().

 [For a periodic clock, the integration is thus performed with fixed step size.]